I beg to move,

 Post-’92, there are of course two categories: those who received 100% compensation; and those who have received 22.4% compensation.
 Why 22.4%?
 That is an arbitrary figure.
 I believe that every victim of this scandal should receive the full amount of money.

 In the various statements that were made to the different Select Committees and to this House, the Government accepted that the total bill would be £4.3 billion.
 That figure was later corrected to £4.1 billion.
 However, the Government have allocated only £1.5 billion.
 They clearly have a debt of honour, and I have three basic asks for them today.
-First, given the position of the pre-1992 trapped annuitants and the figures that I have set out, will the Government now take action to fully compensate those elderly individuals who are extremely frail?
+First, given the position of the pre-1992 trapped annuitants and the figures that I have set out, will the Government now take action to compensate fully those elderly individuals who are extremely frail?
 The money will almost certainly go straight back into the Treasury and the economy in a way that we would all welcome.

 Secondly, will the Government face up to the fact that although the scheme is closed to new entrants, they are going to be paying out to the victims of the scandal for some considerable time?
 Will they therefore top up that money, possibly over a phased period, as has been suggested?
 Perhaps that period could be five years.
 Most of those victims will be coming up to retirement soon, and they need certainty that they are going to get some money.
 The key point here is that this would not immediately cost the Treasury the £2.6 billion that would be required, because this could be phased over a longer period to top up the pension schemes of those in operation.